Skip to main

 • URL to Share will give you a URL to share with anyone who has access to the notebook.

-Please note: In order for the non-UK collaborator to access the data that is shared with them, they must have a LabArchives® account.
+Note: For a non-UK collaborator to access the data shared with them, they must have a LabArchives account.

 When I give a person Guest access to my notebook, how long can they see my data?

 If you give the guest edit access, they will be able to edit anything in the notebook, folder, or page for which you have given them access for 60 days.
 After 60 days, they will have view access only.
-If you do not want them to have access at all, you will need to remove their access under Notebook Settings or changing the permissions by right clicking the notebook, folder, or page, click Share, then change their access under the tab “Groups or People with Access”.
+If you do not want them to have access at all, you will need to remove their access under Notebook Settings or change the permissions by right-clicking the notebook, folder, or page, clicking Share, then changing their access under the tab “Groups or People with Access."

 Miscellaneous